muhammedkotan/hybridSFS/README.md

 If you find our work useful, please cite:

 1-
-Int.
+Kotan M., Oz C., Kahraman A.,"A linearization-based hybrid approach for 3D reconstruction of objects in a single image" Int.
 J. Appl.
 Math.
 Comput.
 Sci., 2021, Vol. 31, No. 3, 501–513
 DOI: 10.34768/amcs-2021-0034ar